julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Community & Culture/Townhalls/Note.md

 ## Out

-- **Use a circle, timer, talking object, or gavel:** Not included as independent patterns because these are tools.
+- **Use a circle, timer, talking object, or gavel** — not included as independent patterns because these are tools.
 Their value depends on how they are used.
-- **Use neutral paraphrasing:** Incorporated into BL-055.
+- **Use neutral paraphrasing** — incorporated into BL-055.
-- **Protect psychological safety:** Incorporated into BL-056 through respect, access, and emotional-safety guardrails.
+- **Protect psychological safety** — incorporated into BL-056 through respect, access, and emotional-safety guardrails.
-- **Keep Guide speaking below a fixed percentage:** Not included because speaking percentage is diagnostic and varies by developmental readiness.
+- **Keep Guide speaking below a fixed percentage** — not included because speaking percentage is diagnostic and varies by developmental readiness.
-- **Guides should remain silent:** Excluded because silence can allow unsafe, disrespectful, inaccessible, or unclear processes to continue.
+- **Guides should remain silent** — excluded because silence can allow unsafe, disrespectful, inaccessible, or unclear processes to continue.
-- **Model expectations at the start:** Incorporated into BL-057 when modeling is part of a deliberate progression rather than a permanent adult role.
+- **Model expectations at the start** — incorporated into BL-057 when modeling is part of a deliberate progression rather than a permanent adult role.

 ## Ambiguous